 If you want to finance a large purchase with a new credit card, finding a card that offers a promotional purchase APR (such as 0% for 15 months) can help with that.
 For the fourth consecutive month, roughly one-quarter (25%) of the cards we track for this report offered new cardholders introductory purchase APRs.

-- On average, these offers lasted about 12 months, which was the case since October 2019.
+- On average, these offers lasted about 12 months, which has been the case since October 2019.

 - The longest introductory purchase rate offer was 20 months, which was offered by two cards in our database: U.S. Bank Visa Platinum Card and U.S. Bank Business Platinum Card.